Part three in our series on Branding during M&A

 Armed with your guidelines and documentation, it’s time to create your ‘tender pack’ so that you can brief the best suppliers.
 Remove any room for interpretation – provide as much information as possible including visualised design concepts, graphic schedules, profile packages and architectural placement plans and elevations.

-The process for finding, qualifying and appointing suppliers can be time-consuming.
+The process of finding, qualifying and appointing suppliers can be time-consuming.
 Don’t underestimate the time needed to prequalify, brief, evaluate, shortlist, listen to presentations, visit sites, select, negotiate and finally appoint suppliers.